antmicro/litex-vexriscv-tensorflow-lite-demo/README.md

 ## Building the gateware

-Gateware FPGA bitstream can be build using [Litex Build Environment](https://github.com/timvideos/litex-buildenv).
+The FPGA bitstream (gateware) can be built using [Litex Build Environment](https://github.com/timvideos/litex-buildenv).
-Building gateware requires Vivado to be installed in the system.
+Building the gateware currently requires Xilinx's FPGA tooling, Vivado, to be installed in the system.

-Note: Some buildenv's scritps have problems when running on a git repository in detached state.
+Note: Some of LiteX BuilEenv's scritps have problems when running in a git repository in detached state.
-Execute `git checkout -b tf_demo` in `litex-buildenv` dictionary after cloning to avoid build errors.
+Execute `git checkout -b tf_demo` in the `litex-buildenv` directory after cloning to avoid build errors.

 Build the gateware with:
 ```bash